Robust Lightweight Crack Classification for Real-Time UAV Bridge Inspection: Introduction

 \subsection{Class Imbalance and Robust Training}

 In real-world inspection datasets, such as the widely used SDNET2018 dataset \cite{maguire2018sdnet2018}, the ratio of crack to non-crack samples is extremely imbalanced.
 Standard cross-entropy loss often leads to models that are biased toward the majority background class.
 To counter this, Lin et al. \cite{lin2017focal} introduced Focal Loss, which dynamically scales the loss based on prediction confidence, forcing the model to focus on hard-to-classify examples.
 Furthermore, while generic data augmentation is common, it often fails to capture the specific degradations of UAV inspections.
 Recent studies have increasingly emphasized robust defect analysis under challenging acquisition conditions, including low-light crack inspection \cite{yao2024cracknex}, motion-blur enhancement in UAV concrete imagery \cite{liu2020deep}, and no-reference image-quality-guided optimization for mobile tunnel crack detection \cite{lee2025optimizing}.
 Robust geometric and structural analysis has also advanced rapidly in adjacent inspection domains: UAV photogrammetry has been combined with cone complementary-based 3D-DDA to analyze rockfall evolution \cite{liu2026insights}, and 3D laser scanning has been integrated with discontinuity identification and DDA simulation to improve reliability in hazard characterization \cite{liu2026three}.
+For binary classification tasks involving imbalanced datasets, there are also methods based on recombination, which underscores the importance of environmental augmentation \cite{10.1093/bib/bbaf609}.
 Together, these developments highlight that modern defect analysis is evolving toward robust, multi-condition, and deployment-aware systems.
 Our directed augmentation strategy follows the same practical motivation by simulating typical UAV imaging degradations and working synergistically with Focal Loss to achieve robust performance in real-world deployments \cite{ma2021real, seibold2017model}.